tleers/serverless-llm-app-factory/README.md

 In this repository, I __focus on (3) deployment__.

-We leverage a simple design pattern from [`llm-api-starterkit`](https://github.com/tleers/llm-api-starterkit) using LangChain & FastAPI for (2) model development.
+We leverage a simple design pattern from [`llm-api-starterkit`](https://github.com/tleers/llm-api-starterkit) using LangChain & FastAPI for model development.

 __Deployment__ needs resources for back-end & front-end:

 We use back-end resources from __[Replicate](https://replicate.com/)__, a serverless model endpoint service, for the following key reasons:

 * __Use any open-source LLM__: You can implement or adapt any existing open-source model and deploy it on Replicate with the fantastic cog template.
-Never mind, someone has likely already beat you to it, and you can leverage their implementation
+Never mind, someone has likely already beat you to it, and you can leverage their implementation of the latest LLM flavour.
-* __Free of charge__: Just log in with GitHub, and you can use a limited amount of compute for free, ideal for getting started (unclear how much, never hit it with simple development)
+* __Free of charge__: Just log in with GitHub, and you can use a limited amount of compute for free, ideal for getting started (unclear how much, never hit a limit with simple development)
 * __Extremely beginner-friendly__: Using the LangChain integration, all you need to do is __[explore](https://replicate.com/explore) the model hub__ and copy the endpoint link into your application

 Other considerations: